Harry Kane finally gets his move — but it’s not the one he wanted

 His first choice was clearly Manchester United.
 The entire England squad were talking about it in the June camp.
 He has instead given that power up.

 That, admittedly, is partly about something greater.
-This isn’t about just getting Bundesligas, after all.
+This isn’t about just getting Bundesliga titles, after all.

 Bayern have sold Kane a vision of winning the Champions League with him.
 They have quietly gone about building one of the most vibrant squads in Europe, but were just lacking experience last season as well as a finisher after Robert Lewandowski.
 They now have both in Kane.

-Him bringing them to a moment of completion such as Champions League glory would be worth it all.
-There is even the possibility that he could do two seasons at Bayern then go back to the Premier League club of his choosing, given how he looks after his body.
+Kane bringing them to a moment of completion such as Champions League glory would be worth it all.
+There is even the possibility that he could do two seasons at Bayern, then go back to the Premier League club of his choosing, given how he looks after his body.

 This is another facet of Kane’s career.
 He sees Tom Brady as an idol, and is one of those who will do absolutely everything physically possible to maximise his talent.
 Except, many have long said, what is really necessary: go to a winning club.